SKGleba/teensy4vfi/measurements/README.md

 ![Test 1b](test1b-0.png)

 ### Test 2: width
-This test measures the consistency and curve of pulse width.
+This test measures the length, consistency and curve of pulse width.
 The trigger is replaced by a DTCM memory read and compare.
 #### Parameters
 Command: ```glitch_add driver=15 no_trigger=1 offset=1 override=1 clockspeed=792000000 width=X```
  - queue: single glitch, glitch->next = glitch (loop)